os2594/Team4/docs/5.CodeAnalysis/CodeAnalysisforSoftwareSecurityEngineering.md

     bandit -r . -f json   -o docs/5.CodeAnalysis/bandit-report.json bandit -r . -f screen > docs/5.CodeAnalysis/bandit-report.txt
     ```
-  - Scope: all Python files in the repository.
+  - Scope: all Python files in the repository
-  - Artifacts: `docs/5.CodeAnalysis/bandit-report.json` and `docs/5.CodeAnalysis/bandit-report.txt`.
+  - Artifacts: `docs/5.CodeAnalysis/bandit-report.json` and `docs/5.CodeAnalysis/bandit-report.txt`

+---

-### 2. Semgrep Summary
+### 1.7 Semgrep Summary

 We used Semgrep OSS with the `--config auto` setting to scan our Marimo fork:

 - Rules run: 511
 - Targets scanned: approximately 3,140 files
 - Findings: 116 total (mix of security, correctness, and maintainability)
-- Report artifact: `docs/5.CodeAnalysis/semgrep-report.json` in our team repository

 From these findings, we focused on issues that intersect with our misuse cases: data exfiltration, malicious code execution, public exposure of Marimo apps, and denial of service.
 Representative examples include: